Risk Management

 Restrictions that apply across all strategies running on that agent — total daily loss, overall drawdown, maximum open trades, and more.
 These act as an account-wide safety net.

-When any restriction is triggered at either level, the agent stops automatically and you receive an alert.
+When a configured restriction is detected at either level, the agent can stop activity and send an alert for your review.

 Strategy-level restrictions